IOxCyber/CyberEssentials/FundamentalsCyber/BasiCyber.md

 ## Key Terms:
 - **Vulnerability: Gap/Weakness** in the system. eg. door with a fragile lock
+- **Risk: Potential damage, or loss of data or assets**.
+Also, Asset + Threat + Vulnerability = Risk.
+- **Threat: Event that can exploit the vulnerability** or Something that can damage or destroy an asset. eg. DDoS, phishing, SQL injection, man-in-the-middle (MitM), and malware, natural disasters.
 - **Exploit: The mechanism** that someone uses to get into system. eg. keys, hammer, or lockpick to break the fragile lock.
 - **Payloads: piece of code**, eg. Trojans/RATs, keyloggers, reverse shells.
 - **Zero Day: Unknown Vulnerabilities** to User & Owner.
 - Doxxing: Making private data publicaly available for exposure, finanacial harm etc.
-- Daisy Chaining:
 - **Botnet: Infected network of computers**.
-- Threat:
 - - Eg. First, a vulnerability exposes your organization to threats.
 - - Second, A threat is a malicious or negative event that takes advantage of a vulnerability.
 - - Finally, the risk is the potential for loss and damage when the threat occurs.